-Cash and cash equivalents are comprised of cash in bank depository accounts.
-The investments of the Authority, the alternatives of which are governed by the Authority's enabling legislation, include short term money market funds and guaranteed investment contracts carried at contract value, which approximates fair value.
+Cash and cash equivalents are comprised of cash in bank depository accounts and short term money market funds in the Trusteed Funds.
+The investments of the Authority, the alternatives of which are governed by the Authority's enabling legislation, include short term money market funds within the Authority's General and U.Plan funds and guaranteed investment contracts carried at contract value, which approximates fair value.